Industry Newcomer Support Program

-If you’re at home and feeling sore & inflammation, douching w/witch hazel can be helpful as it is anti-inflammatory.
+If you’re at home and feeling sore & inflammation, douching with witch hazel can be helpful as it is anti-inflammatory.

-Another option is to douche w/a solution of 3 parts filtered water to 1 part organic apple cider vinegar & 1 part tea tree oil, because of the tea tree oil, this method is antiseptic, anti-inflammatory, very cooling and soothing.
+Another option is to douche w/a solution of 3 parts filtered water to 1 part organic apple cider vinegar & 1 part tea tree oil.
+Because of the tea tree oil, this method is antiseptic, anti-inflammatory, and feels very cooling and soothing.
 The ACV will help set your body’s pH back to normal.